curzel-it/curzel-it.github.io/blog/this-cartoon-does-not-exist/index.md

 For simplicity, let's call this solution I hacked together "the framework"...

 ## Can GPT use *the framework*?
-We obviously know GPT4 can code, and it also has a context window large enough to allow quite a code from *the framework* to be *prompted it*.
+We obviously know GPT4 can code, so we just need to add the relevant bits of our framework to its context window.
 <br>
-So I found a *creative solution* for sharing code with GPT automatically...
+I found a *creative solution* for sharing code with GPT automatically...
 <br>
 In my codebase I have some special delimiter comments:
 ```swift